sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

             1. if the is no prefix in that nexthop entry, delete the corresponding BFD sessions (from redis appl_db and state_db) and delete that nexhop entry

 ## Deleting static route flow
 * 1\.
 BfdRouteMgr is notified and gets the prefix.
-Skip this route if there is no "bfd" field or "bfd"="false".
 * 2\.
 BfdRouteMgr check TABLE_CONFIG to see if the route is already in this table
     * If the route is NOT in the table, done (should not happen)
     * If the route is in the table, For each nexthop in the static route entry: